connect2brain/mtms/api/matlab/README.md

 Here are the steps:

 1. Install colcon: `sudo apt install python3-colcon-common-extensions -y`.
 Alternatively, just install CMake.
 2. Install Python 3.9 (NB: Needs to be Python 3.9.
 ROS Toolbox requires that particular version.)
-If your system has another Python version installed, you install Python 3.9 using
+If your system has another Python version installed, you can install Python 3.9 using Anaconda.
-Anaconda.
 Another option is to install Python 3.9 so that it coexists with another Python version.

 NB: To be supported by ROS Toolbox, the installed version of Python 3.9 needs to be old enough.
 For instance, 3.9.15 does not work.
-The easiest way to install an old version of Python 3.9.x is to install it by building the source code.
+Some ways to install an old version of Python 3.9.x is to use Anaconda or to build it from the source code.

 3. Open MATLAB and run `!which python3.9`.
 4. Run `pyenv('Version', '<the result from previous command>')`.